Brownie (folklore): Classification

 Brownies have traditionally been regarded as distinct and different from fairies.
 In 1777, a vicar of Beetham wrote in his notes on local folklore, "A Browny is not a fairey, but a tawny color'd Being which will do a great deal of work for a Family, if used well."
 Sir Walter Scott agreed in his Minstrelsy of the Scottish Border, in which he states, "The Brownie formed a class of beings distinct in habit and disposition from the freakish and mischievous elves."
 Modern scholars, however, categorize brownies as household spirits, which is usually treated as a subcategorization of fairy.

-Brownies and other household spirits differ significantly from other fairies in folklore, however.
-Brownies are usually said to dwell alongside humans in houses, barns, and on farms; whereas other fairies are usually said to reside in places of remote wilderness.
-Brownies are usually regarded as harmless, unless they are angered; other types of folkloric fairies, however, are typically seen as dark and dangerous.
-Finally, brownies are unusual for their solitary nature, since most other types of fairies are often thought to live in large groups.
+Brownies and other household spirits differ significantly from other fairies in folklore.
+Brownies are usually said to dwell alongside humans in houses, barns, and on farms.
+Other fairies are usually said to reside in places of remote wilderness.
+Brownies are usually regarded as harmless, unless they are angered.
+Other types of folkloric fairies are typically seen as dark and dangerous.
+Brownies are unusual for their solitary nature, since most other types of fairies are often thought to live in large groups.

 Briggs notes that brownies are frequently associated with the dead and states that, like the banshee in Irish folklore, "a good case" could be made for brownies to be classified as ghosts.
 Nonetheless, she rejects this idea, commenting that the Brownie has "an adaptability, individuality and a homely tang which forbids one to think of him as merely a lingering and reminiscent image."

 In seventeenth-century Scotland, brownies were sometimes regarded as a kind of demon.
 King James VI and I describes the brownie as a demon in his 1597 treatise Daemonologie: